99monishsahu/QuickSELL-react-assignment/README.md

 ## 🚀 About Me
-I am Vaibhav Kumar Tiwari, a Bachelor of Technology student majoring in Electronics and Communication Engineering at the prestigious Indian Institute of Technology Dhanbad.
+I am Monish Kumar Sahu, a Master of Technology student with specialization in Information Technology at the prestigious Delhi Technological University.
 Alongside my studies, I excel as a full-stack web developer and possess a keen interest in competitive programming.

 ## Tech Stack